IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/03_igDataChart_Series_Highlighting.md

 ### <a id="series-highlighting-examples"></a>Examples
-This sample demonstrates the series highlighting feature which allows you to highlight either an entire series or individual items within a series.
-This is possible by configuring the `isHighlightingEnabled` and  `highlightingTransitionDuration` chart properties of the `columnSeries`.
+This sample demonstrates the series highlighting feature on different series types by configuring the `isHighlightingEnabled` and `highlightingTransitionDuration` series properties.

 <div class="embed-sample">
    [Series Highlighting](%%SamplesEmbedUrl%%/data-chart/series-highlighting)
    ![](images/jQuery_Series_Highlighting_01.png)
 </div>

-Following example shows the same functionality, applied to a financial chart.
+The following example shows the same functionality, applied to a financial chart.
 <div class="embed-sample">
    [Series Highlighting (Financial)](%%SamplesEmbedUrl%%/data-chart/series-highlighting-financial)
 </div>